midas-network/cromwell-bayesian-model-covid-demo/README.md

 # cromwell-epispot

-This project demostrates running Epispot using Cromwell, Python, and Docker.
+This project demostrates running a Bayesian Covid model using Cromwell, Python, and Docker.

 ## Cromwell:
 [Cromwell](https://github.com/broadinstitute/cromwell) is an open-source Workflow Management System for bioinformatics.